Ethan23p/agent-dashboard/_context/project_contents.md

     async def process_user_input(self, user_input: str):
         """
-        The main entry point for handling actions initiated by the user.
-        It parses the input to determine if it's a command or a prompt for the agent.
+        Handles user input, routing to either a command handler or the agent.
         """
         stripped_input = user_input.strip()
         if not stripped_input: